The image shows the SynGAP Protein (Green) in the brain. The image is credited to Yoichi Araki.

 A de novo variant means the variant is globally present for the first time in the family and occurred very early in the reproductive process.
 Most SynGAP patients have de novo variants.
 If you have access to a genetic report, this article can help you understand it better.

-SYNGAP1 variants are surprisingly common, with the incidence reported as 1-4 out of 10,000 individuals.
+SYNGAP1 variants are surprisingly common, with the incidence reported as 6 per 100,000 or 1 per 16,000 individuals.
 This comprises approximately 1-2% of all Intellectual Disability (ID) cases, making it one of the most common genetic causes of ID, similar to more well known syndromes like Fragile X, Angelman and Rett.

-There is currently no cure or specific treatment for SYNGAP1.
+There is currently no cure or specific treatment for the underlying condition that causes SYNGAP1.
 However, intense therapy can help SYNGAP1 patients improve their skills and reach milestones.

 The most common therapies available are Physical Therapy, Occupational Therapy, Speech Therapy, Developmental Therapy and Applied Behavioral Analysis (ABA) Therapy.